 I grew up in Iowa, joined the Marine Corps and got to see the best and the worst that the world had to offer.
 Then earned a law degree.
 No matter where I went, I always had a book with me.

 Thanks to 21st Century technology, I now have hundreds of books loaded on my phone and always with me.
 This breakthrough allows me to binge read my favorites.
 How many books would I have read on deployments had I not had to have a physical book with me?

 I paced myself so I wouldn’t finish too quickly.
 We aren’t encumbered like that now.

 I love the works of Robert Heinlein, Anne McCaffrey, JRR Tolkien, Robert E. Howard, and so many more.
 I have been compared to Andre Norton and that is humbling – she was an incredible author with a huge list of novels to her credit.
 With every new book, I aspire to live up to those that you, the readers, have compared me to.

 Through a bizarre series of events, I ended up in Fairbanks, Alaska.
 I never expected to retire to a place where golf courses are only open for four months out of the year.
 But that’s the way it is.

 It is off the beaten path.
-He and his wife watch the northern lights from their driveway.
-Their dog has lots of room to run.
-And temperatures reach forty below zero.
-They have from three and a half hours of daylight in the winter to twenty four hours in the summer.
+My wife and I get to watch the northern lights from our driveway.
+Our dog has lots of room to run.
+And temperatures reach fifty below zero.
+We have from three and a half hours of daylight in the winter to twenty-four hours in the summer.